Deitsch-John/iNaturalist/README.md

 # iNaturalist
-Using iNaturalist data for visualization.
+Using iNaturalist data for species distribution visualization.

 Let's make some maps!

-This data details the range expansion of a newly introduced (2014) spider species in Georgia, the Joro Spider.